armbian/documentation/docs/Process_CI.md

 - Board (make images only for one board)
 - Maintainer (make images for selected maintainer)

-Generated images are uploaded to incoming folder: https://rsync.armbian.com/incoming/GITHUB_USERNAME and once they are confirmed working, please notify @igor to move them to official download pages.
+Generated images are uploaded to incoming folder: https://rsync.armbian.com/incoming/ under your GitHub username and once they are confirmed working, please notify @igor to move them to official download pages.
 Once images are moved to main download section, automation refreshes download pages within 15-30 minutes.

 ## Build Dedicated Application Images (release manager)